mapproxy/mapproxy/doc/install.rst

 On a Debian or Ubuntu system, you need to install the following packages::

-  sudo apt-get install python-pil python-yaml python-proj
+  sudo apt-get install python3-pil python3-yaml python3-pyproj

 To get all optional packages::

-  sudo apt-get install libgeos-dev python-lxml libgdal-dev python-shapely
+  sudo apt-get install libgeos-dev python3-lxml libgdal-dev python3-shapely

 .. _dependency_details: